 CAS number: 68424-85-1

-in four experiments: a single low dose (10 mg/kg); a single high dose
+phases: a single low dose (10 mg/kg); a single high dose (50 mg/kg); a

-test substance (100 ppm) and single low dose of radiolabelled (14C) test substance (10
+(100 ppm) and single low dose of radiolabelled (14C) test substance (10

-mg/kg); and a single intravenous dose (10 mg/kg).
+mg/kg); and single intravenous dose (10 mg/kg).
 Following the single

-doses or the last dietary dose, urine and faeces were collected for 7 days.
-Tissues, urine and faeces were collected and
+doses or the last dietary dose, urine and faeces were collected for 7 d.

-for
+generated.
+Tissues, urine and faeces were collected and analysed for

 metabolites and parent compound.
 Following oral administration,

 radiolabelled test substance was rapidly absorbed, although in very